dearing/ellk/README.md

   }]
 end
 ```
-The clever will note that this allows one to build up a array that finally can be passed as an attribute for [logstash-forwarder] to be configured by for harvesting.
+The clever will note that this allows one to build up an array that finally can be passed as an attribute for [logstash-forwarder] to be configured by for harvesting.

 ```
 logstash_forwarder 'default' do